|University | Hospital | Blackboard | Pulse | JeffNet | RAP | JEFFLINE|

 Scope and Contents

 The collection consists of materials by or about Dr. Chevalier Jackson and his family from 1884-1959.
-The materials include addresses (1902-1949) many to the American Laryngological Association; publications (1905-1950) mainly pertaining to Jackson's work in laryngology, foreign body extractions, and the bronchoscope; legal records (1887-1889); a scrapbook (1884-1886) about Jefferson Medical College; and correspondence (1884-1954).
+The materials include addresses (1902-1949) many to the American Laryngological Association; publications (1905-1950) mainly pertaining to Jackson's work in laryngology, foreign body extractions, and the bronchoscope; legal records (1887-1889); a scrapbook (1884-1886) about Jefferson Medical College; correspondence (1884-1954)); and photographs of foreign body extractions (n.d.).
 The correspondence is mainly personal including a set of letters written by Jackson while at Jefferson (1884-1886) documenting his medical studies and early professional life.

 Organization and Arrangement